ShawnMa16/iOS_ARkit2_Multiusers/README.md

 wait for the FourSquare to recognize a plane
 ```
-press 'star' button to add a tank anchor to the world map
+press 'start' button to add a tank anchor to the world map
 ```